Capmatinib

 • No specific safety concerns were highlighted for particular population types or subgroups in the reviewed studies.

-• Elderly patients are more likely to have MET exon 14 (METex14) skipping NSCLC and may benefit from MET TKI (tyrosine kinase inhibitor) therapies like capmatinib.
+• Elderly patients are more likely to have MET exon 14 (METex14) skipping NSCLC and may benefit from MET TKI therapies like capmatinib.
 Additionally, METex14 skipping mutations are more frequent in adenocarcinoma (2.4%) and sarcomatoid (12.0%) subtypes, while less common in squamous histology (1.3%), indicating potential benefits for these specific histology subgroups.